-The pepper and egg sandwich is an Italian staple and it’s not just for breakfast.
+The pepper and egg sandwich is an Italian staple.
+And it’s not just for breakfast.
 Or so we were informed by several of our recipe testers who hoovered this exact same sandwich back in the day whenever mom set it before them as a midweek staple.
 So when we made the mistake of referring to the recipe as a “Breakfast Hero,” they let us know that no, in fact, it was not just for mornings.
-It was for morning, noon, night, and in between—especially those times when the household was short on time or groceries or both.
-Incidentally, they also informed us that this pepper and egg sandwich tasted exactly like what mom used to make.–Renee Schettler Rossi
+It was for morning, noon, night, and any moment in between—especially those times when the household was short on time or groceries or both.
+Incidentally, they also informed us that this pepper and egg sandwich tasted exactly like what mom used to make.–Renee Schettler

 Pepper and Egg Sandwich